 Who can take a mtDNA test?

 My mtDNA will continue to pass down through future generations to my daughter, and her daughters, and her granddaughters.
-If my son ends up having children when he is an adult, his children will not share a mtDNA haplogroup with me, however, since they will inherit their mtDNA from their mother.
+If my sons end up having children when they are is an adults, their children will not share a mtDNA haplogroup with me, however, since they will inherit their mtDNA from their mothers.

 What can mtDNA tell me?

 I just recently received the results back, and have begun to decode and explore the ancient information contained within my mitochondria.
-The furthest that I have been able to trace back on my mother’s family tree is my great-great-great-great grandmother, Anna Marie, who was born in Germany in 1827.
+The furthest that I have been able to trace back on my mother’s family tree is my great-great-great-great-great grandmother, Elizabeth Puster, who was born in Germany in 1800.

 The idea is that the mtDNA test might be able to help me know where to focus my research efforts.
 Does her maternal line continue in Germany, or does it follow into another country?